DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 # 📔 ES5
 ## 📘 Developer Responsibility

-Write good code so everyone can read and understand easily
+* Write good code so everyone can read and understand easily.
+* the harder is to understand code and to reason about the code the more difficult it will be to add new features add to more the functionality to the application.
+Hence it is called bad code.

 ---
 ## 📘 Operators are functions